claraFT/biodiversity-shiny/README.md

     using queries, thereby creating a faster, more comprehensive Shiny application.

+2. **Improve tests**: include unit test for map and plot modules, and include more specific tests for shiny functions.

-2.  **Enhanced Event Visualization**: The time slider could be made reactive to adapt to the species selected in the first filter.
+3.  **Enhanced Event Visualization**: The time slider could be made reactive to adapt to the species selected in the first filter.
     Additionally, integrating a play button to display how observations change over time on the map would provide a more dynamic and informative visualization.

-3.  **Aesthetic Improvements**: Using a CSS file to modify the app’s appearance could make it more aesthetically pleasing, personalized, and user-friendly.
+4.  **Aesthetic Improvements**: Using a CSS file to modify the app’s appearance could make it more aesthetically pleasing, personalized, and user-friendly.
 This would enhance the overall user experience.